18F/gcp-appengine-template/compliance/markdowns/README.md

 This document is meant to collect most of the data that you will need to complete a GSA LATO package.
-Since the documents that you must fill out are all Word documents, and the requirements may change over time, we believe that it would be more useful for us to collect the data that you need to fill out the package in a useful way and let you consult it as you fill the actual templates out.
+Since the documents that you must fill out are all Word documents, and the requirements may change over time, we believe that it would be better for us to collect the data that you need to fill out the package in a useful way and let you consult it as you fill the actual templates out.

+We have highlighted where you will probably need to edit/add data, or at least think carefully about the contents of that section with "XXX".

 # GSA LATO SSP Template

 As you fill out sections in the GSA LATO SSP Template, you should be able to search for the section name to receive guidance on how to fill it out.

-Not all sections have comments.
+Not all sections in the LATO doc have a section here.
 Those sections should be relatively self-explanatory.

 ## Information System Categorization